-Respondents also threw spotlight on the fact that while some people in their own family and friends circles can't navigate the information about mental health, other don't.
-There is very minimal access to the information on causes, treatment, and medical facilities/services for mental health problems.
+Respondents also drew attention to the fact that while some people in their own family and friendship circles can't navigate the information about mental health, others don't.
+There is minimal access to the information on causes, treatment, and medical facilities/services for mental health problems.